RSS Feed - Cross-Border/International - Kaye Scholer LLP

 Niping Wu is a partner in the firm’s Shanghai office.
-Ms. Wu’s practice focuses on cross-border mergers and acquisitions, in particular private equity downstream investment in the Asia-Pacific region and strategic investments in relation to Chinese target companies.
-She is distinguished as a leading private equity lawyer from 2009-2012 by Chambers Asia.
-She is also recognized as an Expert in Private Equity by Expert Guides in 2012.
-Ms. Wu regularly acts as counsel to international investors active in China, and she also has extensive experience in representing multinational companies in their direct investments into China.
+Niping’s practice focuses on cross-border mergers and acquisitions, in particular private equity downstream investment in the Asia-Pacific region and strategic investments in relation to Chinese target companies.
+She is distinguished as a leading private equity lawyer by Chambers Asia, and she is also recognized as a leading practitioner in Private Equity by Expert Guides.
+Niping regularly acts as counsel to international investors active in China, and she also has extensive experience in representing multinational companies in their direct investments into China.

 Yingxi Fu-Tomlinson (09/10/14)

 Yingxi Fu-Tomlinson is the office managing Partner of the firm’s Shanghai office and a member of the Corporate Department.
 She was born and raised in Shanghai and is among the first small group of attorneys to have received formal legal education in both China and the United States.
 She has recently been accepted by the Shanghai Arbitration Commission as an Arbitrator.
 Yingxi is fluent in English and Mandarin.

 Ms. Briggs is an Associate in the Private Clients Department of Kaye Scholer's New York office.
 She has a broad-based practice providing tax, estate and wealth-preservation planning advice for high net-worth US and non-US individuals and families, their family offices and closely held businesses.
 She focuses her practice on all areas of US and international tax, gift and estate planning, business succession planning, estate and trust administration, cross-border asset protection, tax compliance and reporting matters, and tax-exempt organizations.